eflumerf/styleguide/dune-daq-cppguide.md

 Always use a `class` rather than `struct` unless you're creating:

- - A passive objects that carries data
+ - A passive object only meant to carry data
  - A small callable with an `operator()` defined

 If using a struct to carry data, all fields must be public, and accessed directly rather than